RenderKit/ospray/modules/mpi/README.md

 compositing.
 Each rank can specify a different piece of data, as long as the bounding boxes of each rank's data are non-overlapping.
-The rest of the scene setup is similar to local rendering; however, for distributed rendering only the `mpi_raycast` renderer is supported.
+The rest of the scene setup is similar to local rendering; however, for distributed rendering only the `mpiRaycast` renderer is supported.
 This renderer implements a subset of the `scivis` rendering features which are suitable for implementation in a distributed environment.